Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University College

 Attendance Mode: Refers to the mode in which a course is offered or in which a student is enrolled and may be:

 Award with Distinction: Granted to eligible students, who are outstanding achievers as identified by obtaining a minimum GPA of 6.25 for all of the Avondale units completed in a course for which they will receive an award.
-Any units completed at external institutions and transferred across by credit transfer or advanced standing into the course are not included in the GPA calculation.
+Any units completed at external institutions and transferred across by advanced standing into the course, or if transferred from another Avondale course as advanced standing rather than duplicate units, are not included in the GPA calculation.
+See Award with Distinction Policy at http://www.avondale.edu.au/policies/

-Blended Learning: A learning approach where the instructor combines at two methods of delivery of instruction.
+Blended learning: A learning approach where the instructor combines multiple methods of delivery of instruction; commonly blending face-to-face teaching with online activities.
 It is not to be confused with a unit being offered in ‘mixed mode’.

 Callista: The electronic student management system used by Avondale.

-Census Dates: Dates at which enrolment data is recorded by Avondale for reporting to the Commonwealth Government.
-Students are not permitted to add, drop or change enrolment without financial penalty after the relevant census date in each particular teaching period.
+Census Day: The day in a teaching period at which enrolment data is recorded by Avondale for reporting to the Commonwealth Government.
+Students are not permitted to add, drop or change enrolment without financial penalty after the relevant census day in each particular teaching period.
+See Unit Enrolment Policy at http://www.avondale.edu.au/policies/ and Academic Calendars at http://www.avondale.edu.au/calendars/

 Combined Degree: An accredited course which combines two fields of study (e.g. society & culture and education) into a single course.
 The course has one code, one set of course rules, one CRICOS number and results in the issuing of a single testamur (award) and AHEGS.
 Examples at Avondale include: BA/BTch, BSc/BTch.
 This is different to a ‘Double Degree’ which results in the conferral of two separate awards and therefore two separate testamurs and AHEGS.
 Avondale does not currently offer any Double Degrees.